vonhraban/docs-1/pages/go-micro.md

 ### Consul

-[Consul](https://www.consul.io/) is used as the default service discovery system.
+[Consul](https://www.consul.io/) can be used as an alternative service discovery system.

 Discovery is pluggable.
 Find plugins for etcd, kubernetes, zookeeper and more in the [micro/go-plugins](https://github.com/micro/go-plugins) repo.